Nashville Waffle House shooting: Perpetrator

 In July 2017, the U.S. Secret Service arrested Reinking near the White House after he crossed a barrier and refused to leave.
 The Secret Service said Reinking had said he "wanted to set up a meeting with the president".
 The report notes he made reference to being a "sovereign citizen" and thus having the right to "inspect the grounds" at the White House.
 Reinking was charged with unlawful entry (a misdemeanor) and entered into a deferred prosecution agreement in July 2017, in which Reinking performed 32 hours of community service and was ordered to stay away from the White House.
 In November 2017, the court dismissed the case after Reinking successfully completed the program.

-Following Reinking's arrest, Illinois authorities revoked his state firearms authorization and seized four of his weapons (including the AR-15 used in the Nashville shooting, two other rifles (a .30-06 Remington Model 710 & a .22-caliber CZ 452-2EZKM), and a handgun).
+Following Reinking's arrest, Illinois authorities revoked his state firearms authorization and seized four of his weapons (including the AR-15 used in the Nashville shooting, two other rifles (a .30-06 Remington Model 710 & a .22-caliber CZ 452-2EZKM), and a .45-caliber Kimber 1911 semi-automatic handgun).
 According to the sheriff of Tazewell County, Illinois, Reinking's father, Jeffrey Reinking, who held a valid state authorization card, asked sheriff's deputies if he could keep the guns, and they allowed him to do so after he assured them "he would keep them secure and away from" his son.
 Reinking's father admitted later that he had reluctantly returned the guns to his son sometime before the shooting when Reinking requested him to do so.

 According to a spokesman for the Nashville police, Reinking moved to the Nashville area in the autumn of 2017 and was employed as a crane and construction worker from January 2018 until April 2018.
 He was fired on April 3, 2018, for claiming that people, including other employees, were "after him".
 According to police, four days before the Waffle House shooting, Reinking stole a BMW X6 from a Brentwood, Tennessee, dealership; police used the vehicle's built-in GPS to track the car to Reinking's apartment complex and located the keyfob in his apartment.